bitknob/module-quick-hr/docs/api/06-departments.md

 - `name` (string, optional) - Department name (must be unique within the company if changed)
 - `description` (string, optional) - Department description
 - `headId` (string, optional) - UUID of the employee who is the department head
+- `parentDepartmentId` (string, optional) - UUID of the parent department if this is a sub-department (cannot be the department's own ID)
+- `hasSubDepartments` (boolean, optional) - Indicates if this department has sub-departments (automatically managed)

 **Response (200):**
 ```json